 Stage 3 Water Restrictions

-North Texas Municipal Water District (NTMWD) has requested its member cities to implement their Stage 3 Water Restrictions on June 1, 2013.
-Garland residents and businesses will be allowed to water their lawns once a week on Saturdays only.
+On August 28, 2014 North Texas Municipal Water District (NTMWD) Board of Directors voted to initiate once a week lawn watering through October 2014.
+Effective September 1, 2014 Garland customers will be allowed to water their lawns with sprinklers or irrigation systems one day a week through October.
+Resident's designated watering day is the same day as their garbage collection day.
+If you are unsure of your garbage collection schedule, please visit: www.GarlandEnvironmentalWaste.com.
 Lawn watering with sprinklers is not allowed between the hours of 10 a.m. and 6 p.m.
 Watering foundations, new shrubs and trees with a hand-held hose, soaker hose or drip irrigation is allowed at any time.
+Variances:

 - Postpone new landscaping until drought has passed